 Young Mining Professionals (YMP) is a growing international association of mining professionals based in major mining centers across the world, that share the goal of advancing the global profile and leadership of the mining and exploration industry.

 Victor-Moritz-Goldschmidt Award of the German Mineralogical Society (DMG) for Dr. Mathias Burisch

 Freiberg scientist receives award for special scientific achievements and fundamental contributions in the geology of mineral deposits

 Success for recomine network at BHP Tailings Challenge

 Approach of processing steps for flotation tailings and process water reaches proof of concept stage within the challenge

-The press releases from 2020 and earlier you can find here.
+The press releases from the previous years can be found here.